SMWTCS COVID-19 pandemic updates

 Current students are completing apprenticeship training using our new blended learning model with theoretical training online and practical learning onsite.
 Students are issued iPads and laptops to support their learning online facilitated by dedicated instructors.

 We are working diligently to finalize our revised class schedule for 2021/2022 and reassign students to upcoming classes in a sequential manner.
 Watch for emails from the Registrar with further information about your rescheduled start/end dates for apprenticeship and specialty training.
+Please note that Specialty Training courses have been suspended until spring 2021.

 In response to the COVID-19 pandemic, the Sheet Metal Industry Training Board has suspended all apprenticeship and specialty training classes scheduled for 2020/2021.
 We will be implementing a revised class schedule with a reduced number of classes, complying with WorkSafeBC COVID-19 safety guidelines and public health orders to ensure a safe work environment for all our staff and students.
 This includes occupancy limits, physical distancing requirements, enhanced cleaning protocols, etc.